rebeccareilly/open-gsa-redesign/_apidocs/awards-api.md

 **Description**  Restful endpoint to retrieve deleted awards either in the CSV or JSON format.

 **Query String Parameters**

-API response consists of two Sections and Tags underneath each of the Sections

 | Parameter Name | Description |
 | ---- | ----------- |